Part of the Secret to the VCS's Longevity

 Mattel was another early adopter of the technology.
 Although their initial cartridge releases used DIP-style pcbs, most every game released after that used COB-type pcbs, as did re-releases of their earlier titles.

-Activision's Pitfall II: Lost Caverns game with the DPC chip (closest to card edge)
+Activision's Pitfall II: Lost Caverns pcb with the DPC chip (closest to card edge)

 Activision had the Display Processor Chip or DPC.
-It was named after the person who developed it - David Patrick Crane (patent 4,644,495), along with Jesse Cable.
-The DPC is a custom IC that contains program and data ROM, as well as special hardware to accelerate the dsiplay of date to the screen.
-It also contains a free-running oscillator for generating three-part musical harmony.
+David Crane developed the special co-processor chip (patent 4,644,495, which was granted on February 17th, 1987), along with Jesse Cable.
+'DPC' has duel meaning - Crane's full name is David Patrick Crane.
 According to Crane, "The DPC chip added more graphic capability as well as 3 channel music (plus drum), and made Pitfall II: Lost Caverns possible.
 Unfortunately, the 2600 business died before any other games could take advantage of that technology."
+Crane also offered a more-detailed explanation as to how it works (link).

 Atari's Dig Dug pcb with the SARA chip (closest to card edge), which were manufactured by AMI, IMP, OKI, and TSU